GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

      $ positions     : num [1:4] 8.76e+06 6.66e+07 6.75e+07 1.54e+08
     ```

-!!! info "Unnamed objects in a list"
+!!! info "Unnamed items in a list"

-    When we created our list, we assigned a name to each object within the list.
+    When we created our list, we assigned a name to each item within the list.
 However, this is not strictly necessary.
 Let's try it out and see what happens:

     !!! r-project "r"